ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 The next thing to get a handle on is what is it that is actually run by the system, how is that created, and where is it stored.
-I use the word artifact here, as this is usually the artifact of some build process, but it is really that which is deployed (I've debated avoiding using "artifact" and just using "deployable", but that seems a bit vague).
+I use the word artifact here as this is usually the artifact of some build process, but it is really that which is deployed (I've debated avoiding using "artifact" and just using "deployable", but that seems a bit vague).

 Are you just running some Python code?
 Your artifact may just be the set of source code files in the latest commit on the master branch (_i.e._ the source code previously identified).
 The artifact may be the binary that is compiled or a container image that is built.
-The goal is to determine what it is that is going to be run and what, if any, are the steps taken produce it.
+The goal is to determine what is going to be run, and what, if any, steps are taken to produce it.

-The artifact that is produced will most likely be stored in a repository somewhere, and ideally versioned.
+The artifact that is produced will most likely be stored in a repository somewhere, and ideally, versioned.
 Continuing the example from above with Python files, you could consider GitHub the repository and the specific commit id the version.
 Or maybe ECR or Dockerhub is your repository for the container image and tags are used for versioning.

-I like the think of the artifacts as a check point between source code and running code.
+I like the think of the artifacts as a checkpoint between source code and running code.
 Going from source code to a running process can seem like a long way, but having a well defined stop in the middle makes the journey seem not quite as long.
 What artifacts are and how they are managed can give you a lot